MontaVista-OpenSourceTechnology/clixon-backend-helper/README.md

 The statedata method also returns a tuple, the first items is an integer error, the second is a string holding xml for the state data.
+If you return an error, the xml value may be empty.